Main bag – You will need a rucksack or holdall, 60 litre minimum capacity. One with a waterproof cover is really helpful. Please avoid hard suitcases.

 Roll mat or thermarest – Necessary for both warmth and comfort in the forest.
 Roll mats can be purchased cheaply, whereas Thermarests are more of an investment (be sure to buy a repair kit).

-Sleeping bag/sheet – It generally does not get below around 20 Celsius at night so a lightweight sleeping bag or sleeping sheet will be fine.
+Sleeping bag – It generally does not get below around 20 Celsius at night so a lightweight sleeping bag will be fine.

 Water bottle/platypus – A combination of leak-proof water containers (total capacity 2 litres) is imperative.